DenisIvanov26/test/README.md

 ### 9. Submission:

-Once you've completed the above tasks, commit and push your changes to your branch, then create a pull request against the main branch of this repository.
+Once you've completed the above tasks, commit and push your changes to your own branch, then create a pull request against the main branch of this repository.
+Please add a comment as part of your pull request with your Name, email, desired compensation.
+Provide a small paragraph describing your design choices and why you think you would be a good fit.
+Any general feedback on the assignment and/or interview process is greatly appreciated aswell.

 ## Resources and Assistance: